Alex Lopez (politician)

 Alexander Tantoco Lopez (born November 15, 1958) is a Filipino lawyer, businessman, and government official.
 He is the chairperson of the Philippine Reclamation Authority (PRA) under the administration of President Bongbong Marcos.
 He is the son of former Manila Mayor Mel Lopez, and brother of former Manila 1st district congressman Manny Lopez.
 He is also the chairperson and CEO of Pacific Concrete Products Inc.

+Philippine Reclamation Authority Chairman

+As Chairman of the Philippine Reclamation Authority (PRA), Alex Lopez said the agency is considering a proposal from the Bureau of Fisheries and Aquatic Resources (BFAR) to title illegally reclaimed coastal areas and convert them into legal ports and livelihood hubs for fisherfolk, with priority given to projects that benefit poor communities.

+The initiative includes port rehabilitation and modernization projects in multiple regions, beginning with a ₱200-million upgrade of the pier in Talisayan, Misamis Oriental, alongside similar developments in other provinces.
+The program also aims to resolve land tenure issues and implement an LGU–Cooperative Management Model to ensure long-term benefits for fisherfolk and related sectors.